How Many Cups Of Rice For 10 People? (Cooked And Uncooked)

 Fragrant and flavorful, basmati rice boasts a floral aroma and a slightly nutty taste.
 Due to its fluffy yet clear texture, basmati rice quickly soaks up on sauces, making it an ideal companion for pilaf, curry, and other sauces.

-To prepare basmati rice, you need 1 ½ cup of water (355 ml) per cup of uncooked rice (200 g).
+To prepare basmati rice, you need 1 ½ cups of water (355 ml) per cup of uncooked rice (200 g).
 This means that to cook enough rice for 10 people to enjoy as the main dish, you’ll need 5 cups of basmati rice (1,000 g) and 7 ½ cups (1,7 L) of water.

 3. Arborio Rice

-Arborio rice is short-grain rice with Italian origins, known for being the strain required to make the traditional risotto recipes.
+Arborio rice is short-grain rice with Italian origins, known for being the strain required to make traditional risotto recipes.

 Unlike the previous varieties, arborio rice has high levels of starch named amylopectin.
 When cooked, it absorbs liquid and releases its starch, turning chewier and creamier.